eunbiggabi/term2/t2a2-readme/README.md

 1. Purpose

-Body Helper is inspired by Shopify, which is widely used in Marketplace recently.
+To get healthy body, we not only need to strengthen the muscles that move and support the joint but we also need to maintain normal range of motion of your joints.

+Body helper was created to help people suffer from minor pain.
+We want to help over 10,000 people **back to healthy life** and future through providing our effective and functional products.

+Also, Body Helper is inspired by my personal experience.
+I used to work as a process worker and I had a issue with my knee problem due to keep repititing same kind of work.

+2. Functionality / features

 Marketplace offers only one product on a website, or several multi-items like Amazon eBay, and I want to focus on marketing capabilities in small groups to reduce the minor pain that comes from poor joints or repetitive work.

-2. Functionality / features

 We are selling various products such as wrists, knees, waist, and shoulders at a discount.
 Description describes how it is used for each product, and an image is also attached.

 - User Accounts - Body helpers allow users to create accounts with security passwords and edit profiles.